 - Check if you are able to fulfill the requirements set by RSM and those of the partner school;

-- Check the overview of destinations (tab "Partner Schools BSc") mentioning some of the additional requirements, such as e.g. the minimum GPA, language requirements and showing the estimated number of spots.
+- Check the partner overview "Partner Schools BSc" mentioning some of the additional requirements, such as e.g. the minimum GPA, language requirements and showing the estimated number of spots.
 Check the factsheet and website of a partner school for other additional requirements as well;

 - Check the course offering per school; do they offer business and economics related courses only or do they have a broader variety.
+Are you e.g. able to attend courses from other faculties?
 What are your interests?

 - Check the costs per destination (easily to be found in student reports from your predecessors, see Canvas "RSM Bachelor Exchange").
 What are the costs for tickets, daily expenses, housing, etc.?
 But also check any additional costs universities may ask from you.
 E.g. for some universities you will need to show that you have enough funds available before the start of your exchange (around February);